poier/PreView/README.md

 We use binary files to speed up training/testing for the NYU dataset.
 The binary files can be loaded faster, which will usually yield a significant speed up for training and testing.

 To make use of the binary files, you need to set `args_data.use_pickled_cache = True` in `config/config_data_nyu.py`.
+Then, the binary files are used instead of the original images.
+If a binary file for an image does not exist already it is automatically written the first time the image should be loaded.
+Hence, the process will be slower the first time training/testing is done with `args_data.use_pickled_cache = True`.

-Additionally, it's probably the best/easiest to remove the `WeightedRandomSampler` for a single epoch the first time you use the binary cache files.
+To ensure that all binary files will be properly written, it's probably the best/easiest to remove the `WeightedRandomSampler` for a single epoch the first time you use the binary cache files.
-This is to ensure that the files will be written properly.
 To do so, e.g., just comment out the `sampler` keyword argument at the creation of the `DataLoader` in `data/LoaderFactory.py`, train for one epoch (e.g., using command-line parameter `--epochs 1`),